c01952f666540050efb7f2750d8e3e91/cleardl/README.md

 You're looking for the "Command Prompt"

-You can download this git repo via git if you have it installed
+You can download this git repo via git if you have it installed by running this command.

 ```git clone https://github.com/c01952f666540050efb7f2750d8e3e91/cleardl.git```

 You can download git via: